Hazards covered by anticipation

 Anticipation partners in country

 Zimbabwe is a low-income country with a subtropical climate.
-Zimbabwe’s economy and people’s livelihoods are closely linked to the agricultural sector, which accounts for 67% of total employment.
-Approximately 80 percent of agricultural production is rain-fed, making Zimbabwe one of the highest irrigation-dependent countries in the southern African region.
-In recent years, the country has faced an economic crisis marked by high inflation, which has been compounded by COVID-19’s effect on exports, tourism, and manufacturing.
+The economy and people’s livelihoods are closely linked to the agricultural sector, which accounts for 67 per cent of total employment.
+Approximately 80 per cent of agricultural production is rain-fed, and Zimbabwe is one of the most irrigation-dependent countries in southern Africa.
+In recent years, the country has also faced an economic crisis marked by high inflation, which has been compounded by the effects of COVID-19 on exports, tourism and manufacturing.

-Zimbabwe is particularly prone to droughts, floods, and wildfires.
-Hazards, such as floods, droughts and cyclones adversely impact food security and increase the likelihood of disease and pest outbreaks.
-Under a changing climate rainfall patterns and seasons are expected to become more variable and erratic, which makes the mostly rain-fed agricultural sector highly vulnerable to climate change.
+Zimbabwe is particularly prone to drought, floods and wildfires.
+Of these, floods and droughts, as well as cyclones, adversely affect food security and increase the likelihood of disease and pest outbreaks.
+Under a changing climate, rainfall patterns and seasons are expected to become more variable and erratic, which will make the largely rain-fed agricultural sector even more vulnerable.

-Drought is the most common hazards, affecting the highest number of people and occurring most frequently in southern and western Zimbabwe.
-Drought has serious consequences for water availability for the agricultural sector as well as domestic consumption and industrial power generating.
-As it affects crop production it also contributes to food security.
-Economic losses and impacts as a result of drought last longer and be greater than the impacts of other hazards.
+Drought is the most common hazard, affecting the highest number of people and occurring most frequently in southern and western Zimbabwe.
+Drought has serious consequences in terms of water availability for the agricultural sector, as well as for domestic consumption and generating industrial power.
+As it affects crop production, drought also contributes to food security.
+Economic losses and other impacts of drought tend to last longer and be greater than those of other hazards.

 Floods occur most frequently in low-lying areas, particularly in southern and northern Zimbabwe.
-They are often associated cyclone paths.
-Storms that cause flooding, hail, or strong winds also damage infrastructure, housing and crops, and cause loss of life and livestock.
+They are often associated with cyclone paths.
+Storms that cause flooding, hail or strong winds also damage infrastructure, housing and crops, and can cause the loss of life and livestock.

-Beginning in 2020, Welthungerhilfe launched a project to develop predictive-based humanitarian aid mechanisms for food security in the event of drought in Zimbabwe.
-The Early Action Protocols (EAP) created as part of the project Protocols reduce the risks to the food security of vulnerable communities, prevent negative management strategies and minimize the loss and damage to drought-affected households.
+In 2020, Welthungerhilfe launched a project to develop predictive humanitarian aid mechanisms for food security in the event of drought in Zimbabwe.
+The Early Action Protocols (EAPs) created as part of the project reduce the risks to the food security of vulnerable communities, prevent negative management strategies, and minimize the loss and damage suffered by drought-affected households.

-Since 2019 WFP has been working with the Red Cross and the government of Zimbabwe to establish an FbF system for drought.
+Since 2019, WFP has been working with the Zimbabwe Red Cross Society and the government of Zimbabwe to establish a forecast-based financing system for drought.

-FAO is working to support early action for drought and COVID-19 in Zimbabwe.
+FAO is supporting early actions for drought and COVID-19 in Zimbabwe.